Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/privacy.md

 #### Contributing

 1. Fates List was made possible thanks to the help of our staff team.
-2. In particular, Fates List would like to give a shoutout to skylarr#6666 for giving us a Digital Ocean droplet to host Fates List on.
+2. In particular, Fates List would like to give a shoutout to ``skylarr#6666`` for giving us a Digital Ocean droplet to host Fates List on.
-3. You can find the source code for Fates List at https://github.com/Fates-List
+3. You can find the source code for Fates List [here](https://github.com/Fates-List)

 </blockquote>